Master of Arts: Teaching (MAT)

 - Missouri Content Assessment (MoCA)

 A minimum of 32 credit hours must be completed at UMKC.

-- Cohorts of candidates for the MAT are accepted for fall admission.
+- Cohorts of candidates for the MAT are accepted.

 - Complete DESE application for Initial PC license

 - Pass the Missouri Educator Gateway Assessments (see above)

 - Minimum GPA requirements: 3.00 cumulative, 3.00 content area, and 3.00 professional education coursework